MichaelPatrickEllard/XCatalog/README.md

 - DatePickerController -- Mike Mehr
 - ImageViewController -- Would require creation of a new class
 - PageControlViewController -- Would require creation of a new class
-- PickerViewController -- ?
-3
+- PickerViewController -- Would require creation of a new class
 - ProgressViewController -- Mike Ellard
 - SegmentedControlViewController - Mike Ellard (IP)
-- SliderViewController - ?
-1.5
+- SliderViewController - TODO: Effort = 1.5
-- StepperViewController - ?
-1.5
+- StepperViewController - TODO: Effort = 1.5
 - SwitchViewController -- Mike Ellard
-- TextFieldViewController - ?
-2
+- TextFieldViewController - TODO: Effort = 2
-- WebViewController - ?
-2
+- WebViewController - TODO: Effort = 2

 This project is a hack-athon project for iOSDevCamp 2015.  iOSDevCamp is awesome!
 You should go!